 Using verbal inspiration to direct others.

-Providing insufficient structure for people who need a defined approach to work.
+Providing limited structure for people who appreciate a defined work environment.

 Tend to work well with others who...

 Take the time to build personal connections

 Welcome feedback or constructive criticism

 May hit obstacles in professional relationships when they...

 Take the power away from another dominant person